PerlinWarp/NeuroLeap/docs/modelProgress.md

 ![A Just Bad Thumb Model](media/FirstRelThumbModel.gif)

 Above is a model, trained to predict the thumb position relative to the model of the palm.
 The input and output variables of this model were also MinMax scaled, which reduced the mean_absolute_error from over 38 to under 0.18, this helped the network a lot.
+The same 4 layer architecture was used in this model as above.